Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Diameter estimate for space-filling SLE segments

+The rest of this subsection is devoted to the proof of Proposition~\ref{prop-lqg-dim-S}.
+The key observation for the proof is as follows.
 Let $Z$ be the peanosphere Brownian motion for $(h,\eta')$, so that $Z$ is a two-dimensional correlated Brownian motion with variances and covariances as in~\eqref{eqn-bm-cov}.
-Fix $a,b\in \BB R$ and let $\mcl A$ be the set of times $t\in [a,b]$ such that $t$ is not contained in any $\pi/2$-cone interval for $Z$ (Definition~\ref{def-cone-time}) which is itself contained in $[a,b]$.
-Recall from Lemma~\ref{lem-chordal-sle} that $\eta'(\mcl A) = \eta_{a,b}$.
-By Proposition~\ref{prop-dimM-upper}, Proposition~\ref{prop-sle-nbd-area} will follow immediately from the following Brownian motion estimate.
+Then for $a,b\in\BB R$ with $a < b$, the set $[a,b] \cap (\eta')^{-1}(\eta_{a,b})$ is equal to the set of times $t\in [a,b]$ such that $t$ is not contained in any $\pi/2$-cone interval for $Z$ (Definition~\ref{def-cone-time}) which is itself contained in $[a,b]$.
+This allows us to deduce Proposition~\ref{prop-lqg-dim-S} from Brownian motion estimates.
+The main Brownian motion estimate needed for the proof is the following lemma.